mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Difficulty.webp) Difficulty Overhauls:
 <p><span class="custom-text">**These can all be safely disabled ⮯**</span></p>
-- Radiation is actually dangerous, reducing your HP and AP (in hardcore mode) like FO4.
+- Radiation is actually dangerous, reducing your max HP the more irradiated you get.
+In hardcore mode, your max AP will also be reduced based on how thirsty, hungry, and tired you are.
 - Ghouls, Centaurs, Spore Carriers, Tunnelers, Mantis, Radroaches, and Molerats inflict radiation damage.
 - Water radiation is ramped up based upon depth.
 - Food heals less.
 - Weapons & armour have a lower condition when found.
-- Weapons & armour under 25% condition will be worth nothing now, so you have to do some repairing before being able to sell them.
+- Weapons & armour under 25% condition will be worth nothing, so you have to do some repairing before being able to sell them.
 - FO3-style item repair is back.
 The max repair amount of equipment will be capped based on the player's Repair skill.
 Formula: (Repair Skill * 0.6) + 40.
-- The Barter skill affects buying and selling prices significantly more.
 - NPCs may attack you if they see you looting the corpses of their fallen allies unless you are liked by the faction.
-- The Strip is more difficult to get into and costs 4000 caps the direct way now.
 - Sneak attack damage scales with your Sneak skill.

 ---

 ### ![](../static/img/NPC.webp) NPC Overhauls:
 - Thousands of small character face edits with subtle improvements.
-- They will show more emotion during conversations and their lip-syncing will match their dialogue much better.
+- They will show more emotion during conversations and their lip-syncing will match their dialogue much more closely.
 - Their loot distribution has been overhauled and should be more balanced.
 - Humanoids can sprint the same way you can.
-- Both humanoid and creature NPCs have had their AI and abilities enhanced and should be much more effective in combat.
+- Both humanoid and creature NPCs have had their AI and abilities enhanced and are now much more effective in combat.
 - NPC accuracy changes based on their faction and class.
 - The Legion have received a vanilla-plus overhaul to their equipment.
 Legionaries will get stronger armour as the player progresses through the game.
 - Securitron faces look more detailed and will change when they enter combat mode.